 Where to go for diagnosis:

 Your pediatrician is a first stop when you suspect your child has Autism.
-He or she can provide guidance and rule out any other medical causes.
-See the links below for other resources on where to begin to get an assessment and diagnosis.
+He or she can provide guidance and rule out any other medical causes or refer you to another provider for assessment.

-- Infants and Toddlers (Ages Birth to 2) – A free service offered through the Howard County Public School System and other Maryland jurisdictions, the program serves children who have a developmental delay or at risk for developmental delay.
-Visit the link or call 410-313-7017 to schedule an appointment.
+- Infants and Toddlers (Ages Birth to 2) – A free service offered through all Maryland school system jurisdictions, the program serves children who have a developmental delay or at risk for developmental delay.
+Visit the link or for more information..

 Your Child Has Been Diagnosed with Autism.
 Now What?